 - Chronic low-grade inflammation

-This is the most prevalent type, affecting approximately 70% of women with PCOS.
+This is by far the most prevalent driver, affecting approximately 70% of women with PCOS (Dunaif 1997).

 How it works: High insulin levels signal the ovaries to produce excess testosterone.
 This disrupts ovulation, promotes weight gain, and creates a cycle that’s difficult to break with willpower alone.